Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Joaquín's Traveller Tip:

 the lunch time in Poland is earlier than in Spain.
-Normally, lunch is eaten around 13:00, although in most places you won't have any problems if you arrive an hour later.
+Lunch is usually around 13:00, although in most places you won't have any problems if you arrive an hour later.

-Follow in the footsteps of Copernicus in the Collegium Maius
+Follow in the footsteps of Copernicus at the Collegium Maius

 Inside the Collegium Maius| ©Allie Caulfield